Naitreey/notes-and-knowledge/cs/javascript/language.rst

   not linked to anything including Object.prototype.
 The created object has only own properties.
 It is useful for purely storing data as properties.

-  ``propertiesObject`` specifies an object whose enumerable own properties will be added to the newly-created object.
+  ``propertiesObject`` is an object whose enumerable own properties are property descriptor definitions to be added to the created object. 也就是说该 object 符合 ``Object.defineProperties()`` 参数形式.

 - ``getPrototypeOf(obj)``. returns the prototype of the obj.
 Note it might be null.